QBioLab/CountmRNA.jl/README.md

 # CountmRNA.jl
-Our gene modulation project captured a series of 3D live cell fluorescence time-lapse image using spin-disk confocal.
+Our gene noise modulation project captured a series of 3D live cell fluorescence time-lapse image using spin-disk confocal.
 We aim to count mRNA number inside each nuclei during gene expression.
 Thanks to many other researches' work, we apply and modify algorithm to split each trajectory, extract nuclei, then recognize mRNA.